azinasili/a11ymodal/README.md

 ## Usage
-A11yModal does require a small amount of markup to function, a trigger element, a containing element for the modal, a container for the modal content, an overlay element is optional but is provided in the example.
+A11yModal does require a small amount of markup to function, a trigger element, a containing element for the modal, a container for the modal content.
+The overlay element is optional but is provided in the example.

+A11yModal is a BYOCSS (Bring Your Own CSS) package.
+You may add whatever classes or styles that suit your needs as none are provided.

 ```html
 <!-- Trigger element to open modal  -->